 I. Landlord

-The landlord shall only be liable for property damage and financial loss of the tenant in the event of intent or gross negligence, insofar as the defect is caused by the rental property and a risk untypical of the agreement materialises.
-In the same way, it shall be liable for the conduct of its legal representative or vicarious agent.
+The landlord shall be liable for property damage and financial loss of the tenant only in the event of intent or gross negligence, insofar as the defect is caused by the rental property and a risk untypical of the agreement materialises.
+Similarly, the landlord shall be liable for the conduct of its legal representative or vicarious agent/s.

 The exclusion of liability is not possible: